 Welcome from Richard

-I am delighted to bring you Isabelle’s paints and to be able to add my own little touch your painting journey.
+I am delighted to bring you Isabelle’s paints.
 Welcome to Isaro.

 hello AT isaro DOT com DOT au

-The complete reference list of pigment names used on this website and the equivalent Isaro paint that you will receive in your order.
+The complete reference list of pigment used and their equivalent Isaro paint name.

 Red Violet Sulfur = Ultramarine Pink